tomprosa/Knapsack_problem/README.md

 Using Visual Studio Code 2019

-UnFinished implementation of Knapsack Problem using C++ programming language.
+UnFinished implementation of Knapsack Problem using C programming language.